LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Band.rst

 * ``ml`` - lower half-bandwidth, :math:`0 \le \text{ml} < N`

 * ``smu`` - storage upper bandwidth, :math:`\text{mu} \le \text{smu} < N`.
-  The LU decomposition routines in the associated SUNLINSOL_BAND and SUNLINSOL_LAPACKBAND modules write the LU factors into the existing storage for the band matrix.
-The upper triangular factor U, however, may have an upper bandwidth as big as ``min(N-1, mu+ml)`` because of partial pivoting.
+  The LU decomposition routines in the associated :ref:`SUNLINSOL_BAND <SUNLinSol_Band>` and :ref:`SUNLINSOL_LAPACKBAND <SUNLinSol_LapackBand>` modules write the LU factors into the existing storage for the band matrix.
+The upper triangular factor :math:`U`, however, may have an upper bandwidth as big as ``min(N-1, mu+ml)`` because of partial pivoting.
 The ``smu`` field holds the upper half-bandwidth allocated for the band matrix.

 * ``ldim`` - leading dimension (:math:`\text{ldim} \ge smu + ml + 1`)